Jun10233/Jun-Website/README.md

 ## Skills

-Here are the programming languages I have worked with:
+Here are the programming languages I have learned:

 - C/C++/C#
 - Python